FAQ's - Divorce Attorney San Antonio TX Answers

 How do I get divorced?

 You must get a Court order granting your divorce.
+There is no such thing as an informal divorce.
 A request must be filed with the Court before a divorce can be granted.
-If there are children of the marriage, the request for divorce must include a request that the Court make orders concerning the care and custody of any child of the marriage.
-This type of request is known as a “Suit Affecting The Parent-Child Relationship” or “SAPCR”.
+If there are children of the marriage, the request for divorce must include a request that the Court make orders concerning the custody, visitation, and support of any child of the marriage.
+The child portion of the divorce case is known as a “Suit Affecting the Parent-Child Relationship” or “SAPCR”.

 Back to Top